Criminal Justice (Master of Arts)Offered by: Criminology and Criminal Justice

 - A 30-credit curriculum that can be completed in 12 to 18 months

-- Faculty with earned doctorate degrees in the field of criminology
+- Faculty with doctorate degrees in the field of criminology

-* The thesis option requires the completion and defense of an original research project and requires 30 hours: 24 semester hours of course work and 6 hours of thesis credits.
+* The thesis option requires the completion of 24 credits of course work and the completon and defense of an original research project (6 credits).

-* The internship option requires the passing of comprehensive exams, one elective course, and an internship experience with a criminal justice agency.
+* The internship option requires the completion of 24 credits of course work, passing of comprehensive exams, and an internship experience with a criminal justice agency (6 credits).

-* The general option requires the passing of comprehensive exams and the successful completion of two additional electives.
+* The general option requires the completion of 24 credits of course work, the passing of comprehensive exams, and the successful completion of two additional electives (6 credits).

 * If you are not a resident of Pennsylvania, please check the list of most recent states approved for online classes and internships by clicking here to see if SRU is authorized to offer distance education and/or field experiences in your state of residency.